denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 explicit movement of control and power intimately connected to digital textuality.
 Unlike scholars in the foucauldian tradition (who often trace the machinations of power through discourse), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
 In doing a media history through primary sources on early development of modern computing, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
 This history is not entirely critical: rather, it reveals a genealogy of computing alternative to the widely held notion of computer as a device for reductive "mathesis" (in the words of Johanna Drucker).
 I argue that the Turing machine is anticipated not just by the Babbage calculator, but in a series of advances in communications, word processing, and media storage.
-A notion of text (as opposed to number) is "baked into" the system.
+A notion of text (as opposed to number) is hence "baked into" the system.

 ### Chapter 3: We Have Always Been Digital